-A version of the Ratchet P-Clamp manufactured from polyamide PA66V0 is available for our rail vehicle construction customers.
+NEW: A version of the Ratchet P-Clamp manufactured from polyamide PA66V0 is available for our rail vehicle construction customers.
 This material meets the fire safety requirements of the European railway standard EN 45545-2.
 The stainless steel mounting plate is corrosion-resistant.
 Please contact us here for further information

 Renewable energy sources, digital information systems and the electronics behind them continue to evolve in every aspect of our lives.
 The complexity of the wiring schemes is increasing as a consequence.

 The Ratchet P-Clamp is being used by our customers on photovoltaic installations and wind turbine towers, in trains, on ships and on all kinds of heavy duty vehicles like mobile cranes or agricultural machinery.

 Check out our blog story to discover more about how customers are using the Ratchet P-Clamp in their installations.

 The clamp is robust and reusable and will not let you down - even in the most demanding environments or at temperatures ranging from -40 °C to +105 °C.

 How to select the correct Ratchet P-Clamp for your installation

 With the Ratchet P-Clamp, HellermannTyton gives you maximum freedom to configure your cable and hose routing just how you need it.
 There is no need to compromise.